This documentation gives a short introduction to ChemAxon's hERG (hERG-beta) Predictor.

 The classification model was built using the Honma et al. dataset.
-The current version of the classification hERG model contains around 204k training data points.
+The current version contains around 204k training data points.

 We ran a test to validate the predictive capabilities of the classification model on the remaining test subset of around 87k data points.

 Our results were compared to the performance of other commercial hERG models in the article.
 They are summarised below.

 For both models we used Random Forest and Conformal Prediction algorithms to create them and provide the applicability domain of the prediction.
 The applicability domain provides information about a model's performance and accuracy.

 For creating the models we used selected fingerprints (e.g. ECFP) and physico-chemical descriptors.

 The applicability domain is based on the 5 most similar compounds from the training set according to ECFP-4 fingerprints and Tanimoto metrics.
 The error bound of the applicability domain comes from the Conformal Prediction algorithm.

 ChemAxon's hERG Predictor uses the activity and classification models to predict the pActivity value and the classification class.